UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session04.rst

 * Update your mailroom program to use exceptions (and IBAFP) to handle malformed numeric input

-Lightning Talks
+Lightning Talk
 ----------------

 |
 | Lesley D Reece
 |
 |
-| Wayne R Fukuhara
+| Maxwell MacCamy
 |